 Often used in the same situations as halogen bulbs, LEDs are much longer lasting.
 However, they can vary in price and quality considerably, in part because there are no minimum energy performance standards (MEPS) in place for them.
 We recommend that you stick with well-known lighting brands.

-You can read more about LEDs on our ENERGYWISE website.
+You can read more about LEDs below.

 We recommend you use them in showrooms, exhibitions and where high light levels are needed such as in factories, stadiums, warehouses and for street lighting.

 Metal halide bulbs provide a compact and powerful HID light source, which is used in industry and as a substitute for low-voltage halogen lamps in retail outlets.

 High-pressure sodium (HPS) bulbs